Bank of America Building (Midland)

 The Bank of America Building, originally known as the First National Bank Building, is a highrise located in downtown Midland, Texas.
-It is designed by Texas architect George Dahl and built in 1952 (completed in 1978).
+It is designed by Texas architect George Dahl in 1952 and completed in 1978.
+It is notable for its marble 2-story banking lobby.
 It remains the tallest building in the city at 24 stories 332 ft.
 The building is located at 303 W. Wall St. and currently houses various oil and gas companies as well as Bank of America, Midland.